Mysore: History

 In 1876–77, towards the end of the period of direct British rule, Mysore suffered from the Great Famine of 1876–1878, in which nearly a fifth of the population died.
 In 1881, Maharaja Chamaraja Wadiyar X was given control of Mysore, in a process called rendition, but with a resident British officer and a diwan to handle the Maharaja's administration, and the city of Mysore regained its status as the capital.
 The Mysore municipality was established in 1888 and the city was divided into eight wards.
 In 1897 an outbreak of bubonic plague killed nearly half of the population of the city.
 With the establishment of the City Improvement Trust Board (CITB) in 1903, Mysore became one of the first cities in Asia to undertake planned urban development.
 Public demonstrations and meetings were held there during the Quit India movement and other phases of the Indian independence movement.

 Until the independence of British India (which did not include Mysore) in 1947, Mysore remained a Princely State within the British Indian Empire, with the Wodeyars continuing their rule.
 After Indian Independence, Mysore city remained as part of the Mysore State, now known as Karnataka.
-Jayachamarajendra Wodeyar, then king of Mysore, was allowed to retain his titles and was nominated as the Rajapramukh (appointed governor) of the state.
+Jayachamarajendra Wodeyar, then king of Mysore, was allowed to retain his titles and was nominated as the Rajapramukh (appointed governor) of the state with a £20,000 payment.
 He died in September 1974 and was cremated in Mysore.

 Over the years, Mysore became well known as a centre for tourism; the city remained largely peaceful, except for occasional riots related to the Kaveri River Water Dispute.
 Among the events that took place in Mysore and made national headlines were a fire at a television studio that claimed 62 lives in 1989, and the sudden deaths of many animals at the Mysore Zoo.

 Geography

 Area and extent

 Mysore is located at 12.30°N 74.65°E and has an average altitude of 770 m.
 It is spread across an area of 286.05 km2 at the base of the Chamundi Hills in the southern region of Karnataka.
-Mysore is the southernmost city of Karnataka and is a neighbouring city of the states of Kerala and Tamil Nadu in the south, flanked by the state cities Mercara, Chamarajanagara, and Mandya.
+Mysore is the southernmost city of Karnataka and is a neighbouring city of the states of Kerala and Tamil Nadu in the south, flanked by the state cities Madikeri, Chamarajanagara, and Mandya.
 People in and around Mysore extensively use Kannada as a medium of language.
 Mysore has several lakes, such as the Kukkarahalli, the Karanji, and the Lingambudhi lakes.
 Mysore has The Biggest 'Walk-Through Aviary' called Karanji Lake in India.
 In 2001, total land area usage in Mysore city was 39.9% residential, 16.1% roads, 13.74% parks and open spaces, 13.48% industrial, 8.96% public property, 3.02% commercial, 2.27% agriculture and 2.02 water.
 The city is located between two rivers: the Kaveri River that flows through the north of the city and the Kabini River, a tributary of the Kaveri, that lies to the south.